rightjs/rightjs-docs/docs/en/docs/dom/form.md

     remotize([Object options]) -> Form self

 Marks the form to be automatically send via a {Xhr} request when submitted.
-Optionally might preset any standard {Xhr} object options.
+Optionally presets any standard {Xhr} object options.

     $('form').remotize({spinner: $('some-image')});